 The new aft XL-galley on the A350, with more space for trolleys.
 (Airbus)

 Although Airbus said the first A350 with new specs has been delivered to Iberia, it isn’t immediately clear what is different inside the latest and fourteenth A350-900 that Iberia received last week.
-According to Planespotters.com, the aircraft has the same configuration as the previous thirteen, so with 31 First Class, 24 Business Class, and 293 Economy Class seats.
+According to Planespotters.com, the aircraft has the same configuration as the previous thirteen, so with 31 Business Class, 24 Premium Economy, and 293 Economy Class seats.
 During a presentation on October 25, Airbus showed a 10-abreast version, saying it was for Iberia.
 It later corrected this and said this configuration isn’t the one used by the Spanish carrier.

 Luis Gallego, CEO of Iberia’s parent airline International Airlines Group (IAG), said at its Q2 results presentation in July that the final eight A350-900s on order will get a new Business Class product, new Premium Economy, and wider Economy Class seats this autumn.
 The inflight entertainment will also get an update.
 Due to production problems at Recaro, Iberia has received this and a previous A350 without Business Class seats.